shrynx/create-react-app/README.md

 * **Custom entry point**
 	* You can specify app entry point for wepack.
-	* In you package.json specify the file path to appEntry property of react_super_scripts field.
+	* In your package.json specify the file path to appEntry property of react_super_scripts field.
 	Your package.json should look like
        ```js